Tag: snowbird winter

 [Flying Snowbirds]

-Here I will briefly provide the facts of three topics: weather, costs and ease of travel comparing Florida with Arizona.
+Here I will briefly provide the facts of three topics: weather, costs and ease of travel comparing Florida with Texas.
 As always, weigh everything carefully and do your own research.
-The general information provided here is for a basic overview of what to expect and not intended to be specific for my readers.
+The general information provided here is for a basic overview of what to expect and not intended to be specific for my readers."

 Florida!